msmdev/geno2phenoTB/README.rst

 of-the-art expertise in ML and genome-based resistance diagnostics to develop an engine that predicts drug resistance profiles from whole genome sequencing (WGS) data.

-We used genomic data, augmented with genotypic data (generated using a state-of-the-art resistance mutation catalog (see [Grobbel21_] and [Finci22_]) of the Research Center Borstel (FZB)), from a database we curated of more than 18000 WGS samples with phenotypic DST labels to train ML models capable of predicting drug resistance from WGS data. |br|
+We used genomic data, augmented with genotypic data (generated using a state-of-the-art resistance mutation catalog (see [Grobbel21_] and [Finci22_]) of the Research Center Borstel (FZB)), from a database we curated of more than 18000 WGS samples with phenotypic DST labels to train ML modelscapable of predicting drug resistance from WGS data.

-To find the best performing drug-specific models, different supervised learning methods such as rule-based classifiers (RBC) utilizing Boolean compressed sensing, gradient-boosted trees (GBT), logistic regression (LR), and random forests (RF) were compared. |br|
+To find the best performing drug-specific models, different supervised learning methods such as rule-based classifiers (RBC) utilizing Boolean compressed sensing, gradient-boosted trees (GBT), logistic regression (LR), and random forests (RF) were compared.

 In greater detail, we employed a 10-fold repeated nested stratified 5-fold cross-validation (CV) protocol to train the models and to assess their performance.
 This included tuning of the model hyper-parameters on the inner CV folds.
 In case of GBT, LR, and RF models, they were tuned for maximum average precision (AP_) on the inner CV folds, while the classifiers decision threshold was tuned for optimal F1 score on the training partition of the outer CV fold.
-In case of RBC models, they were tuned for maximum Matthews correlation coefficient (MCC), while no decision threshold tuning was applied, since RBC deliver simple OR-rules. |br|
+In case of RBC models, they were tuned for maximum Matthews correlation coefficient (MCC), while no decision threshold tuning was applied, since RBC deliver simple OR-rules.

-To make the models more understandable and increase confidence in the resulting predictions, either inherently interpretable models like RBC were used or model-intrinsic feature importance values are output. |br|
+To make the models more understandable and increase confidence in the resulting predictions, either inherently interpretable models like RBC were used or model-intrinsic feature importance values are output.

 Results for 5 first-generation drugs (ethambutol, isoniazid, pyrazinamide, rifampicin, streptomycin) and 7 second-generation drugs (amikacin, capreomycin, cycloserine, fluoroquinolones, kanamycin, paraaminosalicylic acid, thioamides) show that the trained prediction models exhibit